If you are resisting making changes vital to your personal or business success, here’s ten tips to get you taking action!

 If you are thinking about doing something differently but are doing nothing at all then the chances are, you are too comfortable.
 Perhaps you need to dial up the pain associated with staying put or may be your vision for what your change could bring you isn’t compelling enough.
 Either way, if you’re not entirely clear on what you are aiming for and why, there is no incentive to take action.

 We can trap ourselves with a false sense of security.
 When we feel as though we have the resources it is because we feel business is doing just fine as it is …so where’s the incentive to change?
 If we can still fit into a few clothes in the wardrobe, where’s the urgency to diet?
-Of course, if things aren’t going so well; business is drying up or we are down to our least favourite pair of jeans, then we have urgency but we’re probably not feeling so resourceful.
+Of course, if things aren’t going so well; business is drying up or we are down to our least favourite pair of jeans, then we have a sense of urgency but we’re probably not feeling so resourceful.
+What motivates you most?
+Moving towards pleasure, the rewards of success?
+Or running away from pain?
 Perhaps the answer is to get clear on the consequences of standing still.
 This brings me to my second tip.

 2: Doing nothing is a decision… with consequences